maeshakib/Bangladesh-UNHCR-Population-Factsheet-Dashboards/README.md

-- **UNHCR Population Dashboard as of April 2025:**[Link](https://data.unhcr.org/en/documents/details/116246)
+- **UNHCR Population Dashboard as of April 2025:**[Link](https://data.unhcr.org/en/documents/details/116246) --this is one page dashboard, where total refugee populations of Bangladesh, with significant timeline of influx shown, SPN wise male/femel breakdown, Age-Gender breakdown, Family size of total population breakdown, which also includes camp wise population and few important data points like % Women and children, % Persons with specific needs

 - **Population breakdown as of April 2025:**[Link](https://data.unhcr.org/en/documents/details/116247)
 - **UNHCR Population Factsheet - Block Level as of April 2025:** [Link](https://data.unhcr.org/en/documents/details/116249)
 - **UNHCR Population map as of April 2025:**[Link](https://data.unhcr.org/en/documents/details/116248)